|Walking on Water, by Ivan Aivazovsky (1888)|

 In ancient Rome, a pontiff was a title awarded to a member of the College of Pontiffs, a group of priests who presided over the state religion.
 The Latin for pontiff is pontifex, a word formed by the root words pons (bridge) and facere (to do, to make).
 The literal translation of pontifex is “bridge builder.”
 This title alludes to the role played by the priests who bridged the gulf between humanity and the divine.
 The chief priest was known as the Pontifex Maximus, the same title given to the current pope.
 There are several coded references to Pope Leo XIII in Variation XIII.

 Luther was an artisan of hymnody and the founder of the Lutheran faith who translated the Bible into German.
-Out of respect and admiration for this champion of the Christian faith, Longfellow cites Luther’s most famous hymn not only in The Golden Legend but also in his novel Hyperion.
+Out of respect and admiration for this champion of the Christian faith, Longfellow cites Luther’s most famous hymn not only in The Golden Legend but also in his novel Hyperion: A Romance.
 This is the “little book” that Elgar gave to the conductor Hans Richter in gratitude for conducting the premiere of the Enigma Variations.
 With that seemingly innocent gift, Elgar literally gave away the answer to his melodic enigma.
-Richter’s limited grasp of the English language undoubtedly prevented him from reading Hyperion and stumbling across the solution.
+Richter’s limited grasp of the English language undoubtedly prevented him from reading Hyperion and stumbling across the solution in its final chapter.

 The number of characters in each performance direction of the Tau Cross Cipher is an anagram of the number 515.
 This divine number is the “enigma forte” from Canto XXXIII of Purgatorio from Dante’s Divine Comedy.
 The first bridge passage alludes to this Canto because it has precisely 33 written notes.
 Roman Catholics believe Jesus was crucified at the age of 33, injecting another layer of significance to the Tau Cross Cipher in the first bridge passage.
 There are multiple coded allusions to the Divine Comedy and the number 515 within the Enigma Variations, particularly in Variation XIII.
 The Roman numerals for that movement secretly dedicated to Jesus match the final four in XXXIII.
 Variation XIII begins at Rehearsal 55, includes measure 515 during the second Mendelssohn quotation, and has a total of 51 bars.